-Two middle class youth give up regular jobs to pursue a dream and come up trumps
+Two middle class youth chuck their jobs to chase a dream and build a Rs 4 crore company

 Vol 11 | Issue 9